DevCycleHQ/devcycle-docs/docs/extras/audit-log/audit-log.md

 ### Feature Created Modification Cards in the Audit Log

 When a Feature is created, you will see multiple modification cards populate in the Audit Log.
-The first modification card in the Audit Log will outline the initial Feature configuration (initial variable, variations, status, settings, etc.).
+The first `Feature Created` modification card in the Audit Log will outline the initial Feature configuration (name, variations, settings, initial variable added, etc.).
 Then, depending on the [Feature Type](/introduction/core-concepts/feature-types) selected when creating a new Feature, the following cards will highlight the each Environment's Targeting status, along with the templated Targeting Rules (if they exist).
 See an example below of an Experiment Feature Type.

 ![Audit Log Experiment Feature Type](/nov2023-audit-log-experiment-feature-type.png)